TheUnstoppable/ttfs2mix/README.md

 # Note!
 I am not responsible for any kind of packages, maps, contents stolen without owner's permission.
-This application is not intended for that.
+Please solve your issues with whoever did something you don't want.